 I’ve Got the Need to Knead

-Is there anything better than hot fresh baked bread right out of the oven slathered in butter?
+Is there anything better than hot fresh baked bread right out of the bread machine or bread cloche slathered in butter?
 For my money, I’d say no, nothing compares to buttery soft bread still steaming when it’s cut open.

 Baking your own bread has many advantages; taste, cost, and best of all, kneading all your daily frustrations out on a lump of dough.
 Basic white bread is simple to make, does most of the work for you, and rewards you with something so delicious you’ll wonder why you haven’t been making it all along.

 The recipe I use, which will follow, is as simple as you can get.
 My husband’s grandmother gave me a box full of old cookbooks and, being a cooking fanatic, I started to flip through them all until I found a bread recipe that I thought might be a)easy b)tasty.
 The recipe that follows is both, lucky for you, I’ll share it so you don’t have to make loaf after loaf of bread that doesn’t rise, rises too much, burns on the top, or doesn’t cook properly.